 - Problems with working memory: The ability to use information immediately after learning it

-What Happens If Schizophrenia Goes Untreated?
+What Happens if Schizophrenia Goes Untreated?

 If this condition goes untreated, it can lead to severe psychological, physical, and social complications.
 Individuals may experience worsening symptoms such as delusions, hallucinations, and cognitive difficulties.
 These symptoms can cause significant challenges in personal relationships, work, and overall functioning.
 There’s also an increased risk of self-harm, substance abuse, and health problems.